Hezser/Oyster/README.md

 # Oyster

-A concurrency Java excercise based on Transport for London's Oyster system.
+A concurrency Java exercise based on Transport for London's Oyster system.